TheRealRWJ/TheFamilyPlanner/README.md

 ## Description A monitor displaying dashboard displaying I.e.

+The family schedule
-the family schedule privacy driven content using your own Nextcloud instance in stead of something like Google Scraping pages with i.e. Beautifulsoup in stead of using APIs and online accounts
+Privacy driven content using your own Nextcloud instance in stead of something like Google Scraping pages with i.e. Beautifulsoup in stead of using APIs and online accounts

 ## Requirements